What exactly is a varicose vein?

 5. Moderate to severe swelling around the ankles – the ankle area appears puffy and swollen and the ankle bone may not be visible

-The chances are that symptoms like this will have impacted on your quality of life already – you may be finding it difficult to walk, stand or sit for very long and social and working life will be affected.
+The chances are that this will have impacted on your quality of life already.
+If your varicose vein symptoms are more severed – you may be finding it difficult to walk, stand or sit for very long and social and working life will be affected.

 The good news if you suffer from this condition is that varicose vein treatment has advanced rapidly in recent years.
 You don’t need to put up with your varicose veins – indeed you shouldn’t.
 Varicose veins are considered a medical condition which although not serious in itself could develop in a very few cases into leg ulcers, blood clots and other health endangering conditions.
 As such they are covered by medicare and health insurance whereas no cover is available for spider veins which are seen as a largely cosmetic condition.